What are A files and how to open them

 How to open A files

-We have identified 2 A openers that are compatible with this specific type of A file.
+We have identified two A openers that are compatible with this specific type of A file.

 Programs that open ADA Source Code files